The Imposter Syndrome Intensive for Therapists in Private Practice

 • Your success comes from your intelligence, skills, and work ethic, not from your imposter syndrome.
 The anxiety and self-doubt are actually performance drains, not performance enhancers.

 Research consistently shows that reducing anxiety improves cognitive performance, decision-making speed, and strategic thinking.
 Think about how much mental energy you currently spend managing those feelings, second-guessing clinical decisions, or over-preparing to compensate for perceived inadequacy.
-When that mental interference is removed, therapists consistently report faster decision-making and clearer clinical and business thinking.
-Your drive will remain, but it will be powered by confidence and clarity rather than anxiety and compensation.

 I wear two hats professionally: I’m a therapist and I run a marketing consultancy for therapists.
 In this room, I’m only wearing one.
 I’m your clinician, not your consultant.
 I’m not evaluating your website, your rates, your niche, or your business model.
 Respectfully, I genuinely do not care what you’re charging or whether you have a marketing strategy.